Indoor air quality improvement

 Mark Hernandez, the air quality expert leading the initiative, secured a grant for installing 2,400 air quality monitors across the state, a move that holds promise for significantly curbing absenteeism.
 However, a significant hurdle persisted—school officials, grappling with a lack of expertise, struggled to navigate the labyrinthine world of air filtration systems.

 Amidst this complexity, school districts sought individualized solutions, fostering a patchwork of measures.
-Los Angeles invested in commercial-grade air cleaners, while Seattle opted for portable sensors. in distributed over 5,600 air purifiers, and Boston Public Schools established a district-wide air quality monitoring system.
+Los Angeles invested in commercial-grade air cleaners, while Seattle opted for portable sensors.
+Westchester County in New York distributed over 5,600 air purifiers, and Boston Public Schools established a district-wide air quality monitoring system.

 Yet, where air quality emerged as a priority, the dividends were substantial.
 In Boulder High School, air purifiers and sensors were installed in most classrooms.
 These measures, funded by a bond issued in 2014, heralded a 44% reduction in carbon dioxide levels, a promising indicator of improved air quality.
 Although an outbreak hit the school during the Omicron wave, the numbers remained comparatively controlled